 One reminder module may have multiple groups.
 However, one group can have only one reminder module.

-Role access rights to different functions will be configurable in Reminder365 Administrative module.

 Creation of User groups and roles

-This feature will allow the IT administrator to create user groups and roles in the system for users to access the reminder 365 web application.
-User need to enter the following details for creating the user groups and roles:-
+This feature will allow the Overall Group Administrator to create user groups in R365 for users to access reminders in their groups.
+When Overall Group Administrator creates a user group, he will create roles, and assign user(s) as Group Administrator in the group.

+Following details will be entered to create a User Group: